shamsky777/Arrow.exe/README.md

 ## Installation

+1. **Install AutoHotkey**:
+   - If you don't have AutoHotkey installed on your system, you'll need to install it first.
+You can download it from [autohotkey.com](https://www.autohotkey.com/).
+   - Follow the installation instructions provided on the website.

+2. **Download the `arrow.rar` file**:
-1. Download the `arrow.rar` file from the [releases page](https://github.com/shamsky777/Arrow.exe/releases/download/untagged-7b8346a93ef7073e62ec/arrow.rar).
+   - Download the `arrow.rar` file from the [releases page](https://github.com/shamsky777/Arrow.exe/releases/download/untagged-7b8346a93ef7073e62ec/arrow.rar).

+3. **Extract `arrow.exe`**:
-2. Extract the `arrow.exe` from the downloaded `arrow.rar` file.
+   - Extract the `arrow.exe` from the downloaded `arrow.rar` file.

-3. Place `arrow.exe` in a convenient location on your computer.
+4. **Place `arrow.exe` in a convenient location**:
+   - Choose a location on your computer where you want to keep `arrow.exe`.

 ## Usage